Movement 1: From Spark to Stakes

 - Clarify intended impact

-- Figure out what "evidence" will look like
+- Determine what "evidence" will look like in sound

 Sample Prompts: